Catarrh is an excessive build-up of thick phlegm or mucus in an airway or cavity of the body.

 Your immune system sends infection-fighting white blood cells to the source of the infection or irritation.
 These release molecules called inflammatory mediators which cause the mucous membranes to swell and produce mucus.
 The swelling also narrows the cavity, resulting in further congestion.

-Should I see my GP?
+Should I see my GP

-In most cases, catarrh will usually clear up as the underlying infection only lasts a short period of time.
+In most cases, catarrh will clear up as the underlying infection only lasts a short period of time.

 If your catarrh persists, speak to your GP.
-They may want to rule out conditions such as nasal polyps and find if your catarrh is being caused by an allergic reaction.
+They may want to rule out conditions such as nasal polyps and find out if your catarrh is being caused by an allergic reaction.

 If your catarrh hasn't cleared up on its own, your treatment will depend on the underlying cause.